 These FX companies offer multi-currency accounts that provide you with information on balances held in each individual currency and an estimation of total liquidity across all currency accounts.

-Treasury Management for Small Business
+FX Treasury for Small Business?!

-When we think of treasury management we can often think to FTSE100 or multinational corporations that have global liquidity operations.
+When we think of treasury management, or specifically fx risk management, we can often think to FTSE100 or multinational corporations that have global liquidity operations.
 Yet, with smaller corporates becoming increasingly open to export opportunities, companies can soon find they are generating just as much revenue, if not more, in their export markets as they are in their domestic market.
 There’s nothing wrong with this of course, but with this in mind, having the correct treasury management services in place has become more important than ever for smaller corporates as well.
 Treasury management for small business is definitely a thing these days – on an absolute level, the sums involved for smaller corporates might be less than a multinational but relatively, the international exposure they face can make up just as large a percentage of total revenue.

-Smaller businesses often carry out their risk management function on a much more localised scale.
+Smaller businesses often carry out their currency risk management function on a much more localised scale.
 FX contracts could be stored on a local hard drive and excel spreadsheets might be used to model FX exposure.
 The FX companies we list on these pages have increasingly powerful online platforms that can easily allow businesses to set-up rate alerts, pull reports and schedule international transfers for up to two years in advance, in addition to handling all of a business’ international invoicing needs.
 Trades booked over the phone will feed into your transaction history too.
-With many of these companies now opening up their APIs they are becoming increasingly easier to integrate into a company’s existing accounting and treasury management systems as well.
+With many of these companies now opening up their APIs, they are becoming increasingly easier to integrate into a company’s existing accounting and treasury management systems as well.

 FX risk management is one of the key functions of a treasury and implementing the correct treasury management hedging strategies is vital to successfully managing FX risk.
 2020 marked a turbulent year for the financial markets and volatility in commodities and FX markets was high.
 We saw big swings in oil costs which had an intrinsic link to currencies usually associated with oil exports (such as NOK and CAD).
 And we of course saw a direct correlation between the severity of lockdown required in a country and the damage this would do to the respective currency.
 As an example, in under a month we saw GBPEUR move from 1.20 to 1.08.